What is spiritual meditation? How does it differ from other kinds of meditation? Let’s look at some ways to clarify it.

-Moving forms of meditation are also beneficial not only for increasing mind-body coordination but also by improving our physical durability.
+Moving forms of meditation are also beneficial not only for increasing mind-body coordination but also for improving our physical durability.
 The mind, body, and spirit share an intimate connection.
-So, when it makes sense to engage in things that improve us overall.
+So, when it makes sense to engage in things that will enhance our whole being.

 We use the word spiritual meditation with any process that shifts awareness or creates an altered state of consciousness.
 That’s because these processes connect us with our Soul, Spirit, or the Observer of our consciousness.
 In short, it’s all about exploring consciousness.

 So, the bottom line for us, Spiritual Meditation, refers to methods of exploring consciousness.
-This includes many seated and moving meditation.
-However, it also includes several analytical processes.
-This gives us many processes, everything from a simple two-step beginning meditation to the practice of the Siddhis of Patanjali.
+It includes many kinds of seated and moving meditation and several analytical and mystical processes.
+We have many choices, everything from a simple two-step beginning meditation to the practice of the Siddhis of Patanjali.

-The analytical processes include the Enneagram of Personality, Comparative Analysis, and several logical tools.
-When you define it in this way, it includes several spiritual technologies and processes but excludes religious dogma.
+The analytical processes include the Enneagram of Personality, Comparative Analysis, and several analytical tools.
+When you define it in this way, it has several spiritual technologies and techniques but excludes religious dogma.